dragon-dune/dragon-dune/dragon-dune.md

 The Dwarves may be too powerful, and if this is the case the Emperor should receive 1 less gold for each artifact purchased (the 1 gold goes to the bank).

-If the Elves are too powerful, then I don't know.
-Maybe they start with 5 gold.
+If the Elves are too powerful, then I don't know; maybe they start with 5 gold.

 * * *